InnaKoles/final-muzgan/README.md

 2. **Prepare Data**

 Prepare your musical sequence data in MIDI format.
 You can use any dataset or create your own.
 Ensure your data is organized according to the expected structure.
+The LPD-cleansed dataset was taken from this website: [link](https://hermandong.com/lakh-pianoroll-dataset/dataset)

 3. **Train the Model**